Dialvec/r_shiny_latex_report/README.md

 # r_shiny_latex_report
-Integration to write automated reports using R Markdown and automate tex compiling through Pandoc on a .tex file to implement LateX document class easily.
+Integration to automate and integrate writing of LateX formated reports using R Markdown and Pandoc in the .tex file to pass arguments from R Markdown to the .cls file.